-To better prepare their businesses, some tire retreaders will have the fire department come to their lot so they can familiarize themselves with the setup.
-This also provides an opportunity for the tire retreader business owner to find out how much space the fire department would need if they had to put out a fire.
+To better prepare their businesses, some owners, operating large tire storage facilities, will have the fire department come to their lot so they can familiarize themselves with the setup.
+This also provides an opportunity for the owner to find out how much space the fire department would need if they had to put out a fire.